poldham/databricks/README.md

 You can then access the files each time a new RStudio instance is created on the master node of the Cluster.

-To download files that you creat or to move and delete them use the [Databricks CLI](https://docs.databricks.com/user-guide/dev-tools/databricks-cli.html).
+To download files that you create or to move and delete them use the [Databricks CLI](https://docs.databricks.com/user-guide/dev-tools/databricks-cli.html).
 It is easy to use.